DynAggelos/classic_shell/README.md

 A library of helper files for simplifying every-day tasks in shell scripts.
 Each file is focused on categories of common tasks, and can be included as needed.

 ## File List
-Classes found in Classic.php include:
+Files found in Classic.sh include:

 * platform_processes.sh -- Provides platform-focused tasks, such as seeing if the user can sudo, or determining which GNU/Linux OS is being run.